freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 ### Changing on GitHub

-Each challenge is stored in it's own markdown file.
+Each challenge is stored in its own markdown file.
 That makes it easy to edit challenges right from within GitHub.

 You can make a change without having anything running on your local system.